fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 2. Upon adding phone numbers, the wizard compiles the numbers, categorize them, and then display a table of the numbers in groups by *account*, *service provider*, and *type*.
     * The wizard allows you to select one of the groups for processing.
 The wizard only processes a port request with one type of group at a time.
     * If the wizard categorized your numbers into more than one group, you must submit a separate port request for each.
 See [Planning number ports](port-order-overview.md)
+    * If the wizard detects that your requested numbers are invalid for porting, the error is shown here.

 3. Now that you have numbers validated in the wizard, you can save your work and continue.
     * Once you save your work in the wizard, you can return to your progress in **Teams Admin Center > Voice > Phone Numbers > Order History**.